Skip to content

 • Ddd.tags: Custom application tags, optional.

-• Ddd.service.name: Custom application name, required.
+• Ddd.service.name: Custom application name, mandatory.

-• Ddd.agent.port: Data upload port (default 9529), required.
+• Ddd.agent.port: Data upload port (default 9529), mandatory.

 • Ddd.version: Application version, optional.

-• Ddd.trace.sample.rate: Set sampling rate (default is full sampling), optional.
-If sampling is needed, set a value between 0 and 1, e.g., 0.6 for 60% sampling.
+• Ddd.trace.sample.rate: Set sampling rate (default full sampling), optional.
+If sampling is needed, set a number between 0~1, e.g., 0.6 means 60% sampling.

 3 View APM Data